dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 Let's see how we can achieve that in Azure AD and AD.

 ## Azure AD
-We simply create our two security groups with dynamic filter rules.
+We simply create the two security groups with dynamic filter rules set in parameter `MembershipRule`.
 I prefer using the `Microsoft.Graph.Groups` PowerShell module.
 However, you can achieve the same thing with the `AzureAD` module or via the web GUI.

 ```powershell
 # role-department-marketing